 The Best 10 Tips for Breathtaking Photos in Santorini, Greece

 Hey Jetsetters and Photographers!
 Planning on making a trip to the beautiful Santorini Island in Greece?
 You may have seen some of those stunning photos of Santorini and thought “I want to get some of those shots for myself”!
 We went to Santorini for the first time and getting those shots are not always easy.
 We learned a lot about getting those shots while we were actually there that we had no idea prior.
 If you are not great with the camera and don’t have a professional camera, don’t worry.
-Alot of my photos were taken from my Samsung Galaxy 7 phone since all of my sim cards were full when we got to Sanotrini-our last stop!
+Alot of my photos were taken from my Samsung Galaxy 7 phone !
 Rooftop photos such as the opening were all camera phone shots!
 So this post is to share the top 10 tips for breathtaking photos in Santorini Greece.

 1.)
 RESEARCH LOCATIONS – This so important to do this research of spots or locations that you want to take before you go on your trip.
 Most people who visit Santorini go for 1-3 days or just a day trip from a cruise.
 Santorini is a walking city and you won’t be driving a car much especially since the scenic streets do not allow for cars.
 So it can take a while to get around.
 There are not really any signs indicating where famous spots are like you would find in Rome.
 So find the exact location whether it is a nearby street or store to give you a point of reference.

-**For cheap and portable international Wi-Fi hotspot device, click here and use code FFFIERCE for 10% off!
+**For affordable and portable international Wi-Fi device, click here and use code FFFIERCE for 10% off!

 Another great tip is if you stay at a hotel that has sister hotels in Santorini, you may have an opportunity to take photos at one of their more pricier hotels of higher class.
 A lot of hotels in Santorini have “sister hotels” where they have both a reasonably priced hotel and higher class more expensive hotel in the same town or in another town such as in Oia.